 This is where the GTX 1660 Super shines for budget builders.
 The official TDP is 125W, and in practice, I saw peak power draw around 120-130W during intense gaming sessions.

-The 51RISC model I tested draws power entirely from the PCIe slot – no external power connector required.
-That’s brilliant for upgrades to older systems with limited PSU connectors.
+The 51RISC model draws power entirely from the PCIe slot: no external power connector required.
+That's brilliant for upgrades to older systems with limited PSU connectors.
 A decent 450W PSU is genuinely enough.

-I ran this card in a system with a 500W Bronze-rated PSU alongside a Ryzen 5 3600, and the whole system pulled around 250W from the wall during gaming.
-There’s plenty of headroom.
-If you’re upgrading from something like a GTX 1050 Ti or RX 570, you likely won’t need to touch your power supply.
+In a system with a 500W Bronze-rated PSU alongside a Ryzen 5 3600, the whole system pulls around 250W from the wall during gaming.
+There's plenty of headroom.
+If you're upgrading from something like a GTX 1050 Ti or RX 570, you likely won't need to touch your power supply.

 Real-World Gaming Performance

-Let’s get specific.
-I tested this card across a range of games at 1080p, because that’s where it’s meant to live.
+Let's get specific.
+1080p is where this card is meant to live, across a range of games.
 All tests were done on a system with a Ryzen 5 3600, 16GB RAM, and the latest NVIDIA drivers as of January 2026.

 🎮 Gaming Performance Breakdown